phunware/maas-dataex-ios-sdk/README.md

 ## ****Eligibility****

-Not all of your users will be eligible for Data Exchange (see [advertising](#advertising)).
-You should check to see if the user is eligible before showing any Data Exchange branding.
+Not all of your users will be eligible for PhunCoin (see [advertising](#advertising)).
+You should check to see if the user is eligible before showing any PhunCoin branding.
 Simply check the DataEx static boolean.
 Eligibility is determined by if the user has allowed ad tracking via IDFA usage by disabling Limit Ad Tracking in the device settings.

 ````Swift